 - Because it’s electric it means that there aren’t any fumes.
 This means that if the weather is lousy you could even use it in the barn or garage.
 Get your garage heater going and split logs without freezing your butt off.

 - These units are a lot more compact and portable which means that they’re easy to move around and easy to store.

-The drawback of going electric is of course that you need to be within a reasonable distance from a power outlet.
+The drawback of going electric is that you need to be within a reasonable distance from a power outlet.
 And don’t think that you can just join a bunch of extension cords together if you want to work 300 feet away from the outlet.
 Choosing the right gauge extension cord and keeping it as short as possible is important both from a safety and a performance aspect.
 The longer the extension cord the thicker the gauge needs to be.

 We put together a buying guide and top 10 list of the best electric log splitter options lower down in this post.
 Based on those reviews our choice for best electric log splitter has to be the Pow' R' Kraft 65575 7-Ton.
 For an electric log splitter it’s a beast and powers through anything we throw at it.

 If you just compare prices you'll see that this unit costs quite a bit more than the other electric options.
 When you work with it and see it perform you get a good idea why that is.
 If you want to go electric then this is the best log splitter in our opinion.

 The thickness of the steel and the quality of the welding joints immediately give you the impression of a well made product.
 The all steel body does add to the weight of this splitter so make sure you have some extra hands when you lift it on and off of your truck.